gracengure/DineNest--interactive-Restaurant-Website/readme.md

     2.Home Section: Learn about DineNest Restaurant, its ambiance, and culinary offerings.

    3. Menu Section: Explore the restaurant's menu categorized into various dishes such as rice, pizza, pasta, etc. Filter menu items based on food type.

-    4.About Section: Discover more about DineNest Restaurant, its culinary traditions, and passionate chefs.
+4. Form Section : This part is set aside to allow  customers to express their orders in details of name and price 5.About Section: Discover more about DineNest Restaurant, its culinary traditions, and passionate chefs.

-    5.Feedback Section: Share your dining experience by providing feedback through a form.
+    6.Feedback Section: Share your dining experience by providing feedback through a form.
 Rate services, food quality, cleanliness, and overall experience.
 Provide comments and suggestions.

 Installation